Mobile navigation

 • The council has not reduced the bill even though a disabled person lives there

-We have two months from the date of first contact about the matter to deal with the appeal.
+We have two months from the date of first contact about the matter to deal with your appeal.
 In most cases we will contact you well within this time limit to discuss the matter, seek clarification or further information and explain our decision.

-Last modified on 10 January 2017
+Last modified on 31 May 2024

 Share this page